 “An informant advised us of this situation.”

 “Who is this informant?
-May I remind you that it is a federal felony to lie to an FBI agent.”
+May I remind you that it is a federal felony to lie to an FBI agent?”

 “Don’t insult my intelligence, D’Marcus.”

 “Answer the question, Mrs. Merrick.”

 “Our informant is now a client of this law firm.
 Due to attorney-client privilege, we cannot share any details about her.”